-Tottenham Hotspur is one of the biggest club in London as well as in whole of England.
+Tottenham Hotspur is one of the biggest clubs in London as well as in the whole of England.
 Many great managers have played an important role in making the club what it is now.
 Let us have a look at some of the most successful Tottenham Hotspur managers.

-Here are the top 10 most successful Tottenham Hotspur managers, with minimum of 30 games managed.
+Here are the top 10 most successful Tottenham Hotspur managers, with a minimum of 30 games managed.

 10. David Pleat

 In May 1986, Pleat was appointed manager of Tottenham Hotspur.
 During his only full season as manager, Tottenham Hotspur reached third place in the First Division, reached the FA Cup final, and the semi-final of the Football League Cup in the 1986–87 season.

 During this season, he played with just one striker – Clive Allen, who scored a highly impressive total of 49 goals in all competitions.
 They had been in serious contention for all three major English trophies that season, although they ended the season without winning any of them.